atc0005/brick/docs/deploy.md

 1. Copy the starter/template configuration file from `contrib/brick/config.example.toml` and modify accordingly using the [configuration](configure.md) guide.
+1. Configure one or more trusted IP Addresses
+   - Per the default setting in the config file, only payload submissions from `127.0.0.1` will be accepted.
+You need to enter the IP Address of the Splunk system which is responsible for delivering JSON payloads to this application.
+   - **CAUTION**: If you do not define a value for this setting, or comment it out, payload submissions from all sender IP Addresses will be accepted.
 1. Decide whether you will enable automatic sessions termination or use `fail2ban`.
 See the [fail2ban](fail2ban.md) doc and the [configuration](configure.md) guide for more information.